KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo.md

 #### Fluidity Is Evolution

+Fluidity takes what other blockchain platforms have created by way of executing arbitrary code, and accomplishes much more.

+Unlike any other blockchain platform, Fluidity allows a developer the ability to add arbitrary code directly into the decentralized process of achieving blockchain consensus.

-The blockchain industry must evolve and Komodo is leading the charge.
+This is a necessary innovation for the blockchain industry to evolve and meet the demands of our customers, and Komodo is leading the charge.

 [
 graphic: